open-telemetry/opentelemetry-specification/specification/README.md

 * It MUST satisfy all the "MUST", "MUST NOT", "REQUIRED", "SHALL", and "SHALL NOT" requirements defined in the [specification][].
-* It MUST NOT provide additional feature or functionality that are not covered by the [specification][], except for any of the following situations:
+* It MUST NOT provide additional features or functionalities that are not covered by the [specification][], except for any of the following situations:
   * Such feature/functionality is very specific to a programming language, runtime or framework.
   * Anything that is retrospecitive, for example, a feature/functionality which